“We can’t direct the wind but we can adjust the sails.” -Thomas S. Mason

 Pack essentials for a delay.
 If you travel with prescription medication, always travel with plenty for your trip and several days extra in case your travel plans are changed and you’re stuck somewhere unplanned.

 Keep your cool.
 Let’s face it, not all travel is perfect, especially the flying experience.
 My advice is to try to be as flexible as you can and breathe.
 If you’ve worked with a Travel Professional as you planned, reach out to him or her if you need help.
 Other resources if you need help can include your tour guides, concierge, or even local welcome centers when you need alternative suggestions.
 Listen to their suggestions.
 They might have even better options for you.
-If you don’t lose your cool, it’s easier for the professionals who can help to do everything they can.
-Staying calm helps the situation resolve quickly.
+If you don’t lose your cool, it’s easier for the professionals who can help to do everything they can, and staying calm helps the situation resolve quickly.
 The professionals trying to help you will be as thrown by the disruption as you are but they want to be helpful and get you back on your way.
-Being pushy or loosing your cool just ruins your day even further.
+Being pushy or losing your cool just ruins your day even further, not to mention those around you who have to endure any bad behavior.

 Our recent experience has inspired this advice and I hope you find it helpful.
 I’m also betting there are many of you that have experienced travel disruptions that were more like nightmares and I’m sure you could write a book!
 If you have any great tips to share, please be sure to comment below.
 Just know that your travels are not always going to be Instagram filter worthy unless you want to share the reality of the experience!